 Documents must be reviewed/updated/re-approved on a periodic basis.

-The correct version of document(s) must be made available at point of use.
+The correct version of the document(s) must be made available at the point of use.

 SharePoint offers several options to satisfy this requirement:

 - A secured “Draft Working Library” may be utilized for content owners and authors to collaborate on documents before they are “published” to the “Final Document Library” to which all members of the organization have view access.

 - Enabling “Document Version History” on a document library causes SharePoint to maintain a version of the document each time the document is updated.
 Major or Minor versions can be utilized, and authorized users can be granted access to see all revisions to the documents, whereas other users can be granted access to see only the latest version.

 The current revision status of documents is identified.

 “Document Version History” captures metadata properties associated with the document that might have changed from one version of the document to the next, along with the actual changes to the document itself.
 Since the entire document is saved as part of the revision history, this functionality can be used in conjunction with Microsoft Office Word 2007 and tools like “Compare Documents” and “Track Changes” to easily show changes from one version to the next.
 NOTE: Although these tools can be used to see updates that occurred between different versions of the document, it is still a best practice to include and maintain a Revision History section in the document itself.

 Identify, control and monitor documents from external sources.